mnikpay/locus-annotator/README.md

 # Locus annotator
-Understanding the function of a locus using the knowledge available at single-nucleotide polymorphisms (SNPs) For more information, please read the [manuscript](https://www.preprints.org/manuscript/202108.0084/v1) and read the following sections of this readme document:
+Understanding the function of a locus using the knowledge available at single-nucleotide polymorphisms (SNPs).
+For more information, please read the [manuscript](https://www.preprints.org/manuscript/202108.0084/v1) and read the following sections of this readme document:

 [Description](#description)